dosco/graphjin/README.md

 <!-- [![Run on Google Cloud](./.github/deploy-cloud-run-button.svg)](https://deploy.cloud.run)
  -->

+ ## Build APIs in 5 minutes not weeks

 GraphJin gives you an instant secure and fast GraphQL API without code.
 Just use a GraphQL query to define your API and GraphJin automagically converts it into a full featured API.
 Build your backend APIs **100X** faster.
 Works with **NodeJS** and **GO**.
 Supports several databases, **Postgres**, **MySQL**, **Yugabyte**, **AWS Aurora/RDS** and **Google Cloud SQL**